jesusizq/2DPolygonTriangulator/README.md

 ### 1. Environment Setup

-You would usually not commit this adding it to the .gitignore file.
-We've added it to the project for the reviewer's convenience.
+The project includes a `.env` file for development configuration.
+You would usually not commit this, adding it to `.gitignore`, but we've included it for the reviewer's convenience.

-Hence don't have to do nothing here.
+The build process automatically handles:

+- Git submodule initialization
+- npm dependency installation
+- WASM compilation
+- Docker image building

 ### 2. Build and Run (using Make)